-It is also important to train staff how to use fire safety equipment such as fire blankets and fire extinguisher.
+It is also important to train staff how to use fire safety equipment such as fire blankets and fire extinguishers.
 It is pointless installing this equipment around your building if employees are not supported with training to ensure they are competent and confident using it.
 The correct use of this equipment can substantially reduce fire damage, whilst also providing staff with a key life skill.

 In the event that a fire does occur your staff must know to how to treat fires caused by the different combustion sources as it is vital to ensure the correct fire extinguisher is used otherwise they could make the fire worse.